sushrut141/pg_analytica/README.md

 ### Benchmarks

 The extension was tested on a Postgres instance running on an M1 Air Macbook.
 To see the table used for testing see [here](./ingestor/generate_test_data.sql).
+Speed ups in querying columnar store vary based on the query but tests indicate upto 90% decease in query latency!

 ### Test 1